kush-agra/Dynamic_Walls/README.md

 1. Download and extract the [zip containing all the wallpaper files](https://mega.nz/#!UxxyVKJT!4Kn3ilScP2FALnbR3mG3G6I7gDpm7ZE8lGEGU1hGEG0) extract it directly or copy the extracted folder to the directory `/Users/<Username>/Pictures/Wallpapers` create the Wallpapers directory if it doesn't exist, confirm that the pictures are in the *mojave_dynamic* directory

-2. Download the github repo as zip and place all files in the above Wallpapers directory
+2. Download the github repo as zip and place all enclosed files in the above Wallpapers directory

 3. Last we need to set up a corn job